learnk8s/learnk8s.io/src/gatekeeper/content.md

 kubectl apply -f pod-namespaced.yaml
 ```

-Assuming that you are authenticated and authorised, the request reached the NamespaceLifecycle admission controller and is inspected.
+Assuming that you are authenticated and authorised, the request reached the `NamespaceLifecycle` admission controller
+and is inspected.

 The namespace `does-not-exist` doesn't exist and is finally rejected.

-Also, the NamespaceLifecycle admission controller stops requests that could delete the `default`, `kube-system` and `kube-public` namespaces.
+Also, the `NamespaceLifecycle` admission controller stops requests that could delete the `default`, `kube-system` and `kube-public` namespaces.

-Controllers that check actions and resources are grouped under the Validation category.
+Controllers that check actions and resources are grouped under the `Validation` category.

-There's another category of controllers, and that's called Mutating.
+There's another category of controllers, and that's called `Mutating`.

 ## Mutation admission controllers

 As you can guess from the name, mutating controllers can inspect the request and change it.

-The DefaultStorageClass admission controller is an example of a mutating controller.
+The `DefaultStorageClass` admission controller is an example of a mutating controller.

 Let's assume that you want to create a Persistent Volume Claim (PVC) like this: